austinluong/justinluong.com/menu/people.md

       content: |
             Hi, my name is Sage (she/her) and I’m a third-year Rangeland Resource Science major.
 I’m from Southern California originally where I grew up hiking, camping, and working outdoors.
 I’ll always have a soft spot for coastal grass and shrublands.
 I’m interested in range conservation particularly with wildlife, invasives, and urban sprawl.
 In my free time I like to collage, garden, sketch, create fiber art, I am Vice President of the Range & Soils Club, and I’m on the logging sports team.
 Unsurprisingly, I’m a big fan of North American sages!

+    - title: "Trinity Edwards (Lab Assistant and Undergrad Reseacher)"
+      image:
+          name: TrinityEdwards.heic
+          alt: A photo of Trinity Edwards
+          style: right
+      content: |
+            Trinity Edwards is a Senior at Cal Poly Humboldt majoring in Rangeland Resource Science with a concentration in soil science.
+During her academic journey Trinity has gained an interest in Geospatial Sciences and as a result, is also pursuing a Geospatial Science minor.
+With strong interests in land stewardship, sustainability, and agroecology, Trinity is passionate about giving back and taking care of the land.
+Trinity’s academic journey has been shaped by her deep love for nature and the world around her.
+Through the connections made at Cal Poly Humboldt Trinity has been able to evolve these passions into research in the realms of restoration and soil conservation.
+In the future, Trinity aims to further her understanding of native plant species and their potential use in various agricultural practices.
+Outside of academics, Trinity enjoys camping, playing ultimate frisbee, and volunteering at Special Olympic event.

+    - title: "Logan Fogle (Lab Assistant)"
+      image:
+          name: LoganFogle.JPG
+          alt: A photo of Logan Fogle
+          style: right
+      content: |
+            Logan Fogle is currently working towards a Rangeland Resource Science B.S. at Cal Poly Humboldt.
+He hails from the scrubland of Southern California, originally coming to Humboldt County to study Forestry.
+However, after a few months working as a Timber Cruiser and a few Forestry classes, he soon realized his passion lied with Rangeland.
+He has loved the outdoors all his life, but has cultivated a more mature admiration for the vastness and complexity of the wilderness in his recent years.
+He lived and worked on a horse ranch in Riverside County before going to college.
+He is specifically interested in sustainable livestock operations.
+Logan's favorite range plant is _Encelia farinosa_!

     - title: "Hazel Goode (Lab Assistant)"
       image:
           name: HazelGoode.png